IT2GO-Gloria/P3_Q-WizApp/README.md

 Q-Wiz is an application where users can create and take quizzes.
 Quizzes can be of any type the user specifies and is multiple choice and multiple answer based.

-# Technologies Used:
+### Technologies Used:
 * Spring Boot - version 2.6.2
 * Java - version 11
 * Angular - version 13.1.2
 * Visual Studio Code - version 1.6.3

-Features
+### These are the current functions:
-List of features ready and TODOs for future development
+* The backend entities are finished.

-With Backend the entities are finished.
+* Ui is finished
-Ui is getting finished along with CSS.
+* CSS style and layout is finished
-Data Tables are being created.
+* Data Tables were created

 ### The next phase of this app:
 * Add a leaderboard that displays the top ten highest scores/points